-- There are ultimately two social classes: the proletariat and the bourgeoisie. - The proletariat are the workers.
-They must sell their labor to the bourgeoisie. - The bourgeoisie owns the means of production. - The means of production are the facilities, machinery, tools, and materials used to produce goods and services.
+- There are ultimately two social classes: the proletariat and the bourgeoisie. - The proletariat is the workers, and they must sell their labor to the bourgeoisie.
+The bourgeoisie owns the means of production. - The means of production are the facilities, machinery, tools, and materials used to produce goods and services.
 In Marx's time, the factory was the quintessential means of production.
-The means of production also include the means of distribution and related vehicles and infrastructure both physical and virtual. - Workers are alienated from the products of their labor under capitalism in that, once they make the "product," it becomes the property of the capitalist who owns the means of production. - The labor theory of value states that the value of a commodity is dependent on the amount of labor necessary for its production. - Profit is value created by the worker that has been expropriated by the capitalist. - Class consciousness is the realization that your position in society is defined by your relationship to the means of production.
-According to Marx, only a class conscious proletariat is capable of revolution. - Capital is money invested with the intention of turning a profit. - Socialism is a society in which workers control the means of production.
+The means of production also include the means of distribution and related vehicles and infrastructure both physical and virtual - Workers are alienated from the products of their labor under capitalism in that, once they make the "product", it becomes the property of the capitalist who owns the means of production. - The "labor theory of value" states that the value of a commodity is dependent on the amount of labor necessary for its production. - Profit is value created by the worker that has been expropriated by the capitalist. - Class consciousness is the realization that your position in society is defined by your relationship to the means of production. - According to Marx, only a class-conscious proletariat is capable of revolution.

+- Capital is, in the most neutral of terms, produced goods that are used as an input into the production of more goods and services.
+One example could be profits that are reinvested into a business to help it grow.
+Marx viewed capital as a social relation that exploits workers. - Socialism is a society in which workers control the means of production.
 For Marx, it is the transitory stage before communism - A communist society, according to Marx, is one that has developed to the point of being fully classless. - Marx and Engels championed scientific socialism rooted in a materialist outlook as opposed to the idealistic utopian socialism prominent at the time.
 Scientific socialism--which became historical materialism--used data and historical trends to predict and explain historical and economic conditions.